nkuwangyuan/Employee_Attrition/README.md

 In this project, I would first explore the causal effect between employee attrition and personal characteristics, job natures.
 Then, investgate feature importance by ensemble learning techniques like Bagging, Boosting and Random Forest.
 Lastly, compare their predictive accuracy in employee attrition.

-Please click the link below for prelimitary results: [Figure1.
+Please click the link below for preliminary results: [Figure1.
 Year at Company](https://nkuwangyuan.github.io/Employee_Attrition/Year_At_Company.png) and [Figure2.
 Feature Importance](https://nkuwangyuan.github.io/Employee_Attrition/Feature_Importance.png).

 Yuan Wang